 Do you only use medical volunteers?

 It depends.
 We screen and build volunteer teams to meet the needs of each unique community.
-Volunteer teams may provide immediate medical care, build local skills, or equip health facilities.
-These require skilled teams of both medical and non-medical professionals.
+Volunteer teams may provide immediate medical care, build local capacity, or equip health facilities.
+These require skilled teams of both medical and non-medical global health professionals.
+If you are a non-medical global health professional, refer to our Humanitarian Response opportunities.

-The current project focuses on development and capacity building of national providers through mentorship, collaborative case studies, and CME (continued medical education) training.
-Possible topics for teaching and training focus on areas of medicine such as cardiac health, respiratory health, high-risk and abnormal pregnancies, diseases of the liver, and wound care.
-International experience is required and experience working in Africa is strongly preferred.
+The current project focuses on capacity building of national providers through mentorship, collaborative case studies, and CME training.
+Possible topics for teaching and training focus on areas of medicine such as communicable diseases, maternal and child health, high-risk and abnormal pregnancies, respiratory health, and wound care.
+International experience is required and experience working in a refugee setting is strongly preferred.

 |Specialty:||Physicians (Family Practice, Pediatrics OB/GYN)